WaterWorld: A Live Sea War Spectacular

 Photo Opportunity

 On many days, most of if not all of the actors will step out near the exit of the arena at the end of the show near the giant shark to take pictures.
-Many guests walk out of the arena without knowing this and miss the opportunity to take a photo opportunity with the show’s performers.
+Many guests leave the arena without knowing this and miss the opportunity to take a photo with the show’s performers.

 Photo Gallery